Purchasing a medical practice is a big investment into your financial future.

 A trusts capital gain can be distributed to its beneficiaries in order to access the 50% Capital Gains Tax Discount.

 Again, like companies, if a trust can further satisfy the additional basic conditions, they may be eligible for tax concessions on the capital gain if the small business CGT tax concessions apply.

-A Self-Managed Super Fund (SMSF) can be a tax-effective vehicle for acquiring your dental practice premises.
+A Self-Managed Super Fund (SMSF) can be a tax-effective vehicle for acquiring your medical practice premises.
 Under the right circumstances and executed correctly, this can be an efficient investment vehicle.

 With a low tax rate of 15% (when in accumulation phase), or tax free (when in pension phase) a SMSF certainly provides a concessional tax environment.

-A SMSF can also access a one third discount on any capital gain made on the sale of the dental practice if held for more than 12 months.
+A SMSF can also access a one third discount on any capital gain made on the sale of the medical practice if held for more than 12 months.

 However, as the rules for purchasing property under the superannuation legislation are quite onerous, advice must be obtained before buying your premises in an SMSF.

-In conclusion, strong considerations should be made before purchasing a dental practice.
+In conclusion, strong considerations should be made before purchasing a medical practice.

 It is critical to select the appropriate structure for your specific circumstances as well as understanding the income tax consequences and ability to provide asset protection prior to making any significant investment decisions.

 For such an important life decision it pays to consult with an expert before you do make your decision.